HomeOnMars/projektoOmnijo/OmniCentro.md

-(they are not stupid, you see, after all they control the military), if were not for a tragic accident where the building (next to the one where they were plotting in) randomly blew up due to gas leaks and CO sensor malfunctions, killing every single one of them.
+(they are not stupid, you see, after all they control the military), if were not for a tragic accident where the building (next to the one where they were plotting in) blew up due to a randomly gas leak and CO sensor malfunctions, killing every single one of them.
 How very unfortunate.